Updated April 5, 2023

 The American Families United Act (AFUA), or H.R.
-8707, would provide protection from deportation for some members of mixed-status families living in the U.S. The bill is designed to protect the rights and interests of U.S. citizens by providing the U.S. Attorney General and the Department of Homeland Security (DHS) the discretion to allow certain individuals to remain in the United States.
+1698, would provide protection from deportation and a pathway to a green card for some members of mixed-status families living in the United States.
+The bill is designed to protect the rights and interests of U.S. citizens by giving the U.S. Attorney General and the Department of Homeland Security (DHS) discretion to allow certain individuals to remain with their families stateside.

-The AFUA was introduced by Representative Veronica Escobar (D-Texas) on October 3, 2020, and it was cosponsored by Representative Darren Soto (D-Florida) and former Representative Rob Woodall (R-Georgia).
-It was originally introduced in 2013 by former Representatives Beto O’Rourke (D-Texas) and Steve Pearce (R-New Mexico).
+The AFUA was introduced by Rep. Veronica Escobar (D-Texas) on March 22, 2023, and it is cosponsored by Rep. Maria Elvira Salazar (R-Florida) alongside other lawmakers.
+The legislation was originally introduced in 2013 by former Reps.
+Beto O’Rourke (D-Texas) and Steve Pearce (R-New Mexico).

 In 1996, Congress passed the Illegal Immigration Reform and Immigrant Responsibility Act (IIRIRA), which eliminated key defenses against deportations.
-In particular, it made more crimes (including certain non-violent crimes) automatically punishable by deportation, made it more difficult for unauthorized immigrants to become legal by restricting access to waivers of inadmissibility, and established lengthy bans for extended periods of unauthorized stay.
-For instance, under IIRIRA, immigrants who remain in the U.S. without authorization for more than one year are subject to a ten-year ban on access to legal status.
-If an undocumented immigrant falsely claims to be a U.S. citizen, they face a lifetime ban.
+In particular, it made more crimes (including certain non-violent crimes) automatically punishable by deportation, erected further barriers to unauthorized immigrants legalizing their immigration status, and established lengthy bars to re-entry after an extended unauthorized stay.
+For instance, under IIRIRA, immigrants who remain in the U.S. without authorization for more than one year are subject to a ten-year bar on legal admission to the U.S. If an undocumented immigrant falsely claims to be a U.S. citizen, they face a permanent ban.

-It is estimated that nearly 1.3 million spouses of U.S. citizens live in the U.S. without authorization and approximately 4.1 million U.S. citizen children under the age of 18 live with at least one undocumented parent.
-Since IIRIRA was enacted, 270,000 spouses of U.S. citizens have been deported and an additional 340,000 legal immigration applications for spouses of U.S. citizens have been refused.
-Between 2015 and 2017 alone, ICE deported 87,351 parents of U.S. citizen children.
+In practice, these laws have forced U.S. citizens with undocumented family members to hide in the shadows, leave the U.S. to keep their families together, or live separated from their loved ones for years.
+According to estimates, over 1.2 million spouses of U.S. citizens reside in the U.S. without authorization, and approximately 4.1 million U.S. citizen children live with at least one undocumented parent.
+Since IIRIRA was enacted, an estimated 270,000 spouses of U.S. citizens have been deported and at least 340,000 legal immigration applications for spouses of U.S. citizens have been refused.

-The AFUA would provide the DHS Secretary and Attorney General with case-by-case discretion to stop deportations in instances where an individual is an immediate relative of a U.S. citizen and when the removal of said relative would present a hardship to a U.S. citizen.
+The AFUA would provide the DHS Secretary and the Attorney General with case-by-case discretion to stop deportations in instances when an individual is a spouse or child of a U.S. citizen and when the removal of said relative would present a hardship to a U.S. citizen.

 Specifically, the American Families United Act would:

 - Establish a list of inadmissibility and criminal bars to discretionary relief.
-The bill lists a series of criminal offenses and other grounds that would preclude access to discretionary relief from either DHS or the Attorney General, including if the individual has been convicted of an aggravated felony, charges associated with drug and human trafficking, or money laundering.
+The bill lists a series of criminal offenses and other grounds that would preclude access to discretionary relief from either DHS or the Attorney General.

 The National Immigration Forum would like to thank Megan Proudfoot, policy intern, for her extensive contributions to this summary.